 It’s not a real master’s degree.
 It’s better.

-The Open Master's journey helps us navigate is a universal quest, a line of query that touches the soul: understanding what you want to do (really who you hope to become), how and why you want to do it, and who you want to do it with—and then doing it.
+The journey that the Open Master's helps us navigate is a universal quest, a line of query that touches the soul: understanding what you want to do (really who you hope to become), how and why you want to do it, and who you want to do it with—and then doing it.

-Your Open Master's journey will be designed by yourself but shared by a small, intimate group of peers.
-You can join a guided group of peers organized by us, or you can organize your own.
+Your Open Master's journey will be designed by yourself but hopefully shared with a small, intimate group of peers.

 Your journey may be based on any topic or question that makes you come alive, and can take many different forms.
-You will use it to tie together the many different things you want to do or are already doing to learn—reading, courses, volunteering, travel, service, research projects, sabbaticals, apprenticeships, mentoring relationships, and more.
+You will use it to tie together the many aspects of what you want to do or how you want to learn—reading, courses, volunteering, travel, service, research projects, sabbaticals, apprenticeships, mentoring relationships, and more.

 We all face decision points and wonder what would be the best way to clarify and move forward on our goals.
 Is it going to grad school?
 Switching careers?
 Traveling?
 Most importantly, how do we make wise choices about what's next that are grounded in who we are?